mafintosh/hyperdb/README.md

 #### `var checkout = db.checkout(version)`

 Checkout the db at an older version.
 The checkout is a DB instance as well.
+Version should be a version identifier returned by the `db.version` api or an array of nodes returned from `db.heads`.

 #### `db.put(key, value, [callback])`